riclib/icon/icon/README.md

 Type-safe Lucide icons for use with [templ](https://templ.guide) templating engine.

+This directory contains the generated icon files.
+For full documentation, see the main README at the root of this repository.

 ## Features

 - 🎯 **Type-safe** - All 1600+ icon names as constants